Get Started

 Once you’ve analyzed these questions, you can determine where to go next and what needs to be fixed.
 When you go through past deals and ask these questions, you can tease out the information you need to focus on remedies and performance results.

-One pitfall to avoid is projecting ahead to problems you think you might face.
+One pitfall to avoid while being entrenched in contract negotiation in the procurement process is projecting ahead to problems you think you might face.
 If you’ve never faced a problem, all you can do is guess.
 It’s better to stay grounded in experience and fact.

-2. Influence Based on What’s Valuable to the Supplier
+2. Base your Procurement Negotiations on What’s Valuable to the Supplier

 Remember to base your influence on what is valuable to the supplier rather than what is valuable to your business.
 If you enter intending to push your policies, procedures, a bid time frame, etc., any productive collaboration with the supplier will go swiftly out the window.